augustoliks/aws-mini-book/docs/02-accounts-organization.md

 ## Account Organization

+This section is about:

+- Accounts Foundation;
+- AWS Accounts;
+- AWS Organization;
+- SCP - Security Control Policy;
+- Support Center Plans.

 ## Foundations

+These important point about Accounts Foundation:

-- Important on start cloud project
+- Important on init Cloud Project;
-- Is not only create AWS account
-- One account is not better way to utilize AWS account
+- One account is not better way to utilize AWS Account;
-- AWS Billing is identified by account
-- Does not exist Wrong, the wrong is not has strategy
+- Does not exist Wrong, the wrong is not has strategy;
+- AWS Account is cost less.

 ![02-account-diagram.drawio.png](img/02-account-diagram.drawio.png)